Snapstromegon/Bc-Praxisprojekt/componer/src/index.md

 The difficulty rating is done by levels one to five.
 One beeing the easiest and 5 beeing the hardest.

 Each rating contains two levels.
 The starting level of the first stage of the component and the end level, which is the last level of the component.

-This {{ component.name }} as you can see has a rating from one to two.

 It's totally fine to not implement all stages of a component.
 Also the difficulty is for the component concepts, not the possible framework implementations.
 So it might be that a component is easier or harder to implement in your variation of choice.